sandroleibrecht/portfolio/readme.md

 ***

-Welcome and thank you for stopping by.
+Welcome to my portfolio!

-In my portfolio you will find a collection of my projects and some information about me and my tech life.
+Here you'll find a selection of my projects and a bit about who I am.

-Please feel free to hit me up with projects, business and all kinds of ideas by using the contact form.
+Feel free to reach out with any ideas or feedback using the contact form.